 Each of these Stampli competitors replaces the entire AP workflow: invoice capture, approval routing, payment execution, and vendor management.
 They differ in where they concentrate their engineering effort and which buyer they serve best.
 The right choice depends on which capability gap matters most to your team.

 Worth stating upfront: every platform below is a full-stack AP automation solution.
 If your team only needs the data extraction and capture layer, you may be paying for approval workflows, payment rails, and vendor portals you never use.
-That distinction matters for budgeting and is explored in the next section.
+Treat any published pricing as directional and verify current plan limits, add-ons, and volume terms before comparing vendors.

 Tipalti is built around international payables.
 Its core strength is automating cross-border payments across 196 countries with multi-currency support, local payment methods, and built-in tax compliance for 1099 and W-8 forms.
 Pricing starts around $99/month.
 If your vendor base spans multiple countries and currencies, Tipalti handles the complexity that Stampli largely delegates to your ERP or bank.
 Stampli remains the stronger choice for teams whose payables are primarily domestic and whose priority is collaborative invoice approvals with AI-assisted coding.
 For a deeper look at this platform and its competitors, see our review of Tipalti alternatives and competitors.

 BILL (formerly Bill.com) combines AP and AR automation in a single platform with deep native integrations into QuickBooks and Xero.
-Pricing starts at $45/user/month.
+Public pricing starts at $45/user/month, subject to current plan limits and add-ons.
 BILL is a better fit than Stampli for small to mid-market teams that want both payables and receivables managed in one tool and rely heavily on accounting software sync.
 Where Stampli pulls ahead is in its AI-driven invoice coding and more flexible approval workflows for mid-market organizations with complex routing needs.

 Ramp approaches AP from the spend management side.
 It started as a corporate card and expense platform, and its AP automation capabilities come bundled at no additional cost for companies using Ramp cards.
 That free price point is hard to ignore.
 Ramp outperforms Stampli on real-time spend visibility and proactive savings recommendations, making it appealing to finance teams that want to consolidate cards, expenses, and AP under one roof.
 The tradeoff: Ramp's AP features are newer and less mature than Stampli's purpose-built invoice workflow, particularly for high-volume, complex approval chains.